-As of December 31, 2021, we had U.S. federal and state net operating loss carryforwards, or NOLs, of \$92.3 million and \$27.6 million, respectively, due to prior period losses, a portion of which expire in various years beginning in 2037 and 2026, respectively, if not utilized.
+As of December 31, 2022 and 2021, we had U.S. federal and state net operating loss carryforwards, or NOLs, of \$88.4 million and \$7.4 million, respectively, due to prior period losses, a portion of which expire in various years beginning in 2037 and 2035, respectively, if not utilized.
 In general, under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its NOLs to offset future taxable income.
-Sonim completed a Section 382 study as part of the Q4 2020 tax provision work.
-As a result of the study, the Company concluded that an additional \$37.2 million of U.S. federal NOL's and \$0.8 million of U.S. R&D credit carryforwards should be de-recognized as deferred tax assets due to the IRC Section 382 limits.
-As a result, the Company reduced those tax attributes in 2020.
+Due to the investment by AJP Holding Company, LLC during 2022 and the resulting ownership change, the future use of the NOLs to reduce future taxable income of the Company is severely limited.